VatomInc/spaces-plugins/vatomcli-plugin-template/README.md

 This plugin is designed to be used from within [Vatom Spaces](https://vatom.com).

-## Building the plugin
+## Development

-- Ensure you have [Node.js](https://nodejs.org) installed.
+- Ensure you have [Node](https://nodejs.org) installed
-- Install dependencies: `npm install`
+- Install dependencies with `npm install`
+- Login to the Vatom CLI with `npm run login`
-- Build the plugin: `npm run build`
+- Build and load the plugin into your space with `npm run sideload -- myspace` (replace `myspace` with your space alias name)

-## Developing locally
-- Start the dev server: `npm start`
+- When ready, publish to the Marketplace with `npm run publish`
-- Load the plugin in your space.
-Select Plugins, press the (+) icon and then paste the address: [http://localhost:9000/plugin.js](http://localhost:9000/plugin.js)
-- After making code changes, refresh the page

 > **Note:** You can only sideload plugins in a space you are the owner of.

-## Publishing the plugin
-- Run: `npm run publish`